kitten-science/kitten-scientists/docs/current/docs/development/development.md

 1. Run the build script.

     ```shell
-    yarn kitten-scientists:preview
+    make build
     ```

-    The userscript is placed in the `packages/kitten-scientists/output` directory.
+    The userscript is placed in the `output` directory.

 ## Type-Checking